 Australia’s National OJD Management Plan 2013–18 has two main objectives:

 - To minimise the risk of infection by the bacteria spreading to properties and regions that currently appear to be disease free.

 - To reduce the financial impact and adverse animal health and welfare effects of the disease on individual flocks, and on the sheep industry as a whole.

-The current OJD management plan and information about managing OJD and its spread are available on the OJD website, managed by AHA on behalf of both SCA and WPA.
+The current OJD management plan and information about managing OJD and its spread are available on the OJD website, managed by AHA on behalf of both SPA and WPA.